What Does the Bible Say About Culture?

 10. Matthew 28:19: The Great Commission, to make disciples of all nations, indicating the call to engage with all cultures in the context of sharing the Gospel.

-See also What Does the Bible Say About Fish?
+See also What Does the Bible Say About Desire?

 The Bible presents a thoughtful approach to culture.
 It recognizes the rich diversity of cultural expressions while guiding Christians to assess and interact with these cultural elements through the lens of faith.
 The scriptures encourage respect for different traditions and customs, yet emphasize that our ultimate allegiance is to the teachings of Christ.
 This balance allows Christians to be active and engaged members of their cultural communities, yet distinct in their adherence to biblical principles.
 The Bible’s message is clear: embrace and respect cultural diversity, but always filter cultural practices through the teachings of Jesus, ensuring that our cultural engagement enhances, rather than detracts from, our Christian witness.
 This approach fosters a harmonious blend of cultural appreciation and spiritual integrity.